Holden Commodore (VX): Commodore Executive

 The entry-level Executive was a popular choice amongst fleet buyers, and offered standard features such as anti-lock brakes, a driver's air bag, trip computer, and central locking.
 Along with all other variants, steering wheel audio controls, a CD player, and an electrically retracting power antenna were now standard.
 The naturally aspirated 3.8-litre Ecotec V6 came standard on the Executive, with the option of the Supercharged Ecotec V6 or Gen III V8 engine.
 V6 engines were coupled to a five-speed manual transmission, and V8s came with a six-speed manual.
 A four-speed automatic transmission was available as an optional extra, regardless of the engine choice.

 Commodore Acclaim

 The second tier Acclaim was marketed as a family-oriented variation of the VX range, with a strong emphasis on safety.
-Building on the equipment levels of the Executive, the Acclaim also featured four airbags, cruise control, traction control, air conditioning and power windows.
+Building on the equipment levels of the Executive, the Acclaim also featured four airbags, cruise control, traction control, Limited-slip differential, air conditioning and power windows.
 A four-speed automatic transmission was the only transmission available, although buyers did have the opportunity to opt for the Supercharged Ecotec V6 engine.